krahets/hello-algo/en/docs/chapter_data_structure/basic_data_types.md

 # Basic Data Types

-When we talk about data in computers, we think of various forms such as text, images, videos, audio, 3D models, and more.
-Although these data are organized in different ways, they are all composed of various basic data types.
+When we talk about data stored in computers, we think of various forms such as text, images, videos, audio, 3D models, and more.
+Although these kinds of data are organized in different ways, they are all composed of various basic data types.

 **Basic data types are types that the CPU can directly operate on**, and they are directly used in algorithms, mainly including the following.